slittorin/raspberrypi-install/README.md

 4. Choose the downloaded image and the SD-Card.
 5. Open advanced options with CTRL + SHIFT + X:
    - Enable `Set hostname` and set name of the server.
-   - Enable `Enabled SSH` and set a password for user 'pi'.
+   - Enable `Enable SSH` and set a password for user 'pi'.
    - Set `Locale settings` and time zone to 'Europe/Stockholm'.
    - Leave `Keyboard layout` as 'us'.
    - Enabled `Skip first run wizard`.
    - Disable `Enable telemetry`.
-6. xxx
+6. Enter SD Card into RPI 4.
+7. Boot the device on the network and set fixed IP to the device.
+8. Login through SSH (X11?) with Putty and user 'pi', and the password set above, utilize XXX to get remote desktop.
+9. XXX
+10. XXX

 sudo raspi-config